Defence Research and Development Organisation: Industry linkages, technology transfer and indigenisation

 Vehicle Research and Development Establishment (VRDE) developed a portable disinfection chamber and special face protection mask for health professional combating the COVID-19 outbreak in India.
 The personnel decontamination system is equipped with a sanitiser and soap dispenser.
 The full-body decontamination starts using for pedal with an electrically operated pump creating a disinfectant mist of 700-litre of hypo sodium chloride.
 The system takes 25 seconds for full decontamination with an automatic shut-off procedure and can decontaminate 650 personnel until the next refill.
 The face mask developed for COVID-19 patients uses the A4 size Over-Head Projection (OHP) film for protection and lightweight materials for long duration comfortable use.
 VRDE developed full-body decontamination chamber was designed and validated within 4 days with All India Institute of Medical Sciences, New Delhi became the first premier institution to use it.
 The mass manufacturing of the portable decontamination chamber is now done by Dass Hitachi Limited.

 In 2024, 950 transfer of technologies (ToT) of DRDO-developed systems to Indian companies took place, out of which 256 licensing agreements for ToTs were also signed with Indian companies.

+As of May 2026, DRDO intends to use private firms as production partners for the manufacturing of anti-ship and short-range air defense missiles, for which entities have already been recruited.
+In the meantime, efforts are being made to find private companies to manufacture Astra, Pralay and other surface-to-surface ballistic missiles.